Budget 2017: Measures to deepen partnerships, spur innovation

 In addition, the Government will introduce the Public Sector Construction Productivity Fund, with about S$150 million, in the construction sector.

 “This will allow Government agencies to procure innovative and productive construction solutions, which may have higher costs as they may be nascent and lack scale,” Mr Heng said.
-“The fund will allow these solutions to enter and gain traction in the market.”
+“The fund will allow these solutions to enter and gain traction in markets.”

 MORE FUNDING SUPPORT